AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 "vacuum" (understood in the usual

-"real" physical resources appear kind of effective mass having global gravitational effects, is, after all, a similar situation in electrodynamics, where even in a
+the usual "real" material sources, appear kind of effective mass having global gravitational effects, is, after all, a similar situation in electrodynamics, where even in a

 vacuum without the presence of electric charges (and currents)